 Outdoor Toilet For Camping

-What is really interesting about portable toilets for camping is that you can see pretty much the same kind of portable toilet on camping sites.
+What is really interesting about camping toilets for camping is that you can see pretty much the same kind of camping toilet on camping sites.
 No one really comes with just a bucket or the fancy flush portable toilets; everybody has a nice and decent, not too big and not too small, toilet.

 What is the best tip for buying a portable toilet for camping?